Molecular Immunology

 Flow Cytometry

-Flow cytometry is a technique used to analyze the size, shape, and other characteristics of cells.
-It can also be used to identify and sort cells based on their surface markers.
+Flow cytometry is a technique used to analyze the physical and chemical characteristics of single cells.
+It allows for the identification and sorting of cells based on their size, granularity, and surface markers, providing valuable information about immune cell populations.

 Immunohistochemistry